 For those not currently working in law enforcement and those seeking a new career path in the field, there's plenty of opportunity.
 Published data from the FBI's Uniform Crime Reporting division shows there were nearly 1 million full-time law enforcement employees in 2016.
-And the U.S. Bureau of Labor Statistics (BLS) reports nearly 3.4 million total jobs in protective service occupations and a 7% job growth rate among police officers and detectives through 2026.
+And the U.S. Bureau of Labor Statistics reports nearly 3.4 million total jobs in protective service occupations and a 5% job growth rate among police officers and detectives through 2028.